Images

 Cost of ownership

-As for AC home charging, well both variants have been engineered for charging speeds of up to 11kW.
-If you're using a conventional 7.4kW garage wallbox, a Q4 e-tron can charge 255 miles of range in eight and a quarter hours.
+As for AC home charging, well all variants have been engineered for charging speeds of up to 11kW.
+If you're using a conventional 7.4kW garage wallbox, a 77kWh Q4 e-tron can charge 255 miles of range in eight and a quarter hours.
 Or receive a full charge in eleven and a half hours.
 However you choose to charge, it's worth noting that in this updated form, the Q4 e-tron now features post-conditioning.
 With that, the vehicle's thermal management system cools the battery, for example, if it exceeds a fixed temperature threshold after driving or charging.

 Using the myAudi app, owners can activate charging remotely using a smartphone.
 The app also provides access to the comfort remote preconditioning system, which enables remote adjustment of the cabin temperature and seat heating functions to ensure that the cabin climate is always comfortable well before a journey begins.
 Not so good is the issue of depreciation; the Q4 e-tron doesn't hold its value anything like the way you would expect an Ingolstadt model to do - a problem afflicting so many EVs just at present.